Skip to content

 Alert Levels

-2. Alert Level Normal (Green): Based on the configured detection count, explained as follows:
+2. Alert Level: Normal: Based on the configured number of detection times, explained as follows:

-• Each execution of a detection task counts as 1 detection, e.g., Detection Frequency = 5 Minutes, then 1 detection = 5 minutes;
+• Each execution of a detection task counts as 1 detection.
+For example, if Detection Frequency = 5 minutes, then 1 detection = 5 minutes;

-• You can customize the detection count, e.g., Detection Frequency = 5 Minutes, then 3 detections = 15 minutes;
+• The number of detections can be customized.
+For example, if Detection Frequency = 5 minutes, then 3 detections = 15 minutes.

-After the detection rule takes effect and generates urgent, important, or warning anomaly events, if the detection results return to normal within the configured custom detection cycle, a recovery alert event is generated.
+After the detection rule takes effect, if a Critical, High, or Warning abnormal event is generated, and the data detection result returns to normal within the configured custom detection period, a recovery alert event is generated.

-1. Linking the detection interval time range, judging the query results of the most recent minutes for the detection metrics, does not trigger events;
+1. Linked to the detection interval time range, judge the query result of the detection indicator for the most recent minutes, do not trigger an event;

-2. Linking the detection interval time range, judging the query results of the most recent minutes for the detection metrics, the query result is treated as 0; at this point, the query result will be compared again with the thresholds configured in the Trigger Conditions section to determine whether an anomaly event should be triggered.
+2. Linked to the detection interval time range, judge the query result of the detection indicator for the most recent minutes, treat the query result as 0; at this time, the query result will be re-compared with the threshold configured in the Trigger Conditions above to determine whether to trigger an abnormal event.

 Information Generation